Search for

 DESCRIPTION:

 The Su-27K, as the design was first known, was originally developed for the Soviet Navy alongside the MiG-29K.
 It was envisioned that both aircraft would be purchased for carrier operations.
-However, the collapse of the Soviet Union left the Russian Navy with only one Kuznetsov class carrier, and the decision was made to acquire just one aircraft type for carrier use.
-Although more expensive and larger, meaning fewer could be carried, the Navy chose the Su-27K over the competing MiG-29K.
-About 24 aircraft, now designated as the Su-33 by Sukhoi, were purchased.
-Unfortunately, budget cuts have forced the elimination of the aircraft carrier and these aircraft now operate from shore bases.
+However, the collapse of the Soviet Union left the Russian Navy with only one Kuznetsov class carrier, and the decision was made to acquire a single aircraft type for carrier use.
+The Navy chose the Su-27K over the competing MiG-29K because of its greater range and payload.
+The tradeoff is the Su-27K is a larger and more expensive plane reducing the number that can be stored aboard ship.

-A further development of the basic airframe is the two-seat Su-27KUB (or Su-33UB) trainer that features the side-by-side seating arrangement of the Su-34 family.
+A further development of the Su-33 airframe is the two-seat Su-27KUB (or Su-33UB) trainer that features the side-by-side seating arrangement of the Su-34.

 HISTORY: